--flag, non-interactive examples, provider-specific

 Uses

-OPENAI_API_KEY if present or prompts for a key, then stores the credential in auth profiles.Sets agents.defaults.model to openai/gpt-5.4 when model is unset, openai/*, or openai-codex/*.xAI (Grok) API key
+OPENAI_API_KEY if present or prompts for a key, then stores the credential in auth profiles.On a fresh setup with no primary model, sets agents.defaults.model to

 xAI (Grok) API key